wordbit/wordbit/content/posts/a-tale-of-two-tablets-part-2.md

 Another theory I have is that the seller used some sort of automated algorithm to set the price and this iPad sat for longer than usual while the price ticked down lower than it should have.
 Perhaps because the item metadata wasn't correctly set to "5th Generation" so didn't come up in filtered searches.
 The going price for a new iPad Air 4 was $613, after all.

 Whatever the reason, I'm still slapping myself on the back for my bargain-hunting skills.
-But, enough of that, what do I think of the iPad Air?
+But that's enough shameless self-congratulation, what do I think of the iPad Air?

 ### It's not pink, it's rose gold

 I don't know why Apple calls this particular model "pink", because it is plainly not pink.
 The "rose gold" iPad Air 4 is far pinker.
 Really, they should have swapped the colour names.

 You know what iPad truly is pink?
-The new 10th-gen iPad has a blinding Barbie pink colour option that eliminates all ambiguity.
+The new 10th-gen iPad has a blinding Barbie-pink colour option that eliminates all ambiguity.
 The pink iPad Air 5, on the other hand, is extremely subtle and has a light bronze hue in most light conditions.
 It looks fantastic in the blue magnetic cover I picked up for it.

 So, I fired up my new iPad Air 5 on my birthday and was pleasantly surprised to see that the one-year product warranty kicked in after activation.
 I was worried the warranty would start ticking after the original purchase date of the eBay seller, not the re-sale date, leaving me only a couple of months to shake out any defects.
 Your mileage may vary for "sealed" electronics you buy on eBay, but in this case, I lucked out.